BuddyForms/BuddyForms/readme.txt

 = Can I Combine Registration Forms and Content Forms = Yes, you can add login and registration Form Elements to any form and ask your user to Login or Register during form submission.

+= Do I need coding skills to use Buddyforms? =
+Not at all!
+Buddyforms is an easy-to-use drag-and-drop form builder with a simple UX, meaning you can build advanced forms without any coding knowledge.

+= Will Buddyforms slow down my website? =
+Absolutely not.
+Buddyforms is built with peak performance in mind.
+From top to bottom, we developed everything to ensure the smoothest and fastest form plugin possible.

 == Documentation & Support ==
 Find our Getting Started, How-to and Developer Docs on [docs.buddyforms.com](http://docs.buddyforms.com/) or watch one of our Video Tutorials [Videos](https://themekraft.com/buddyforms-videos/)